BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **Why is the launcher flagged by my antivirus or by Windows Defender**

-For BeamMP to be a trusted source for various Antivirus programs, a very expensive licecence would be needed.
+For BeamMP to be a trusted source for various Antivirus programs, a very expensive licence would be needed.
 Some antivirus prgroams may flag BeamMP as a threat, due to it interacting with the network and other stuff.
 There are **no viruses** in any of the code.
 The code for the launcher, server, and lua client can be found on our [GitHub](https://github.com/BeamMP).

 ---